uqtmiller/uqtmiller.github.io/_pages/cv.md

 ## Academic qualifications

-[<i class="fa-li fas fa-graduation-cap"></i>] PhD in Computer science, awarded April 2005.
+* PhD in Computer science, awarded April 2005.
 The University of Queensland, Brisbane, Australia.

-[<i class="fa-li fas fa-graduation-cap"></i>] BInfTech (Honours First Class), Major in software engineering, awarded December 2000.
+* BInfTech (Honours First Class), Major in software engineering, awarded December 2000.
 The University of Queensland, Brisbane, Australia.